 The degree program encompasses the complete Design, Build and Understand process that prepares you to move into the manufacturing/ mechanical engineering industries or you can choose a path to continue your education at a university.

-As a student you will cover CAD Design software skills (Solidworks, Autodesk Inventor, AutoCAD or Unigraphics (UGX)).
+As a student you will cover CAD Design software skills (Solidworks, Autodesk Inventor, AutoCAD or Unigraphics (UGX))

 Some of the projects that our department is involved in is the Baja buggy racing program.
 Students design and build a Baja buggy racer to compete against other schools nationally.
-More info on this opportunity is at our Sinclair Baja website.

 The Mechanical Engineering Technology program was one of the first community college programs to instruct on additive manufacturing techniques in the United States. in 1998 our program acquired our first prototyping machine and trained students on the usage.
 Today we provide student access and training on usage of industry additive manufacturing machines in many classes.